IamCathal/booksbooksbooks/README.md

 # booksbooksbooks

 I use GoodReads for my book reccomendations and I buy my books mostly from TheBookshop.ie.
 I made this project to be able to automatically check if books on my "shopping list" are available on TheBookshop.
-Still in active development but hoping to make a 1.0 release before the end of November 2022
+Still in active development and if there is not an official release version then don't expect even master to work properly all of the time

 |      |  |
 | ----------- | ----------- |